Rockettes’ Favorite Christmas Trees to See In New York CityI

 An annual tradition for over 40 years, the museum has been trimming their beloved 13-foot tree with over 800 tiny traditional paper crafts created voluntarily by local, national and international origami artists.
 While there is a different theme each year, the museum has an archive of more than four decades of origami that they use to fill out the tree.
 This year’s theme is “Oceans of Origami,” inspired by their special exhibition “Unseen Oceans.”

 Rockefeller Center Christmas Tree

 When it comes to trees in NYC, there’s really no contest.
 Standing tall since 1931, each year the Rockefeller Center Christmas Tree stuns and improves upon itself.
 This year, the 72-foot tall Norway Spruce from Wallkill, NY is roughly 75 years old and weighs an estimated 12 tons!
 It’s adorned with 50,000 multi-colored LED twinkling lights on five miles of wire and topped with a Swarovski star with 25,000 crystals and one million facets.
 What a beauty!

 Each season the South Street Seaport puts up their own stunning bit of holiday décor, lighting their own Norway Spruce right in Seaport Square.
 The tree is stunning and is lit for viewers to see through the New Year.

 Washington Square Park Christmas Tree

-One of New York City’s oldest traditions, the Washington Square Park arch has been the backdrop for stunning seasonal festivities and a 45-foot tree since 1924 (which means it bests the first Rockefeller Center Tree by seven years!).
-But tradition isn’t only thing to appreciate about this Tannenbaum—the park is a great place to enjoy a cup of hot cocoa, sing yuletide carols and take a festive stroll through downtown’s historic park.
+One of New York City’s oldest traditions, the Washington Square Park arch has been the backdrop for stunning seasonal festivities and their own Christmas tree since 1924 (which means it bests the first Rockefeller Center Tree by seven years!).
+But tradition isn’t the only thing to appreciate about this Tannenbaum—the park is a great place to enjoy a cup of hot cocoa, sing yuletide carols and take a festive stroll through downtown’s historic park.